 I have something I want to make, but I'm not familiar with any CAD software.
 Can you draw the part for me?

 Yes!
 Our skilled, in-house designer/engineers would be happy to help you design and print your part.
-They can be reached by phone through the Roger George Rentals main number (818)-994-3049.
+They can be reached by phone through the Roger George Special Effects main number (818)-994-3049.

 I have a part file that I designed, or had designed for me, can you print it?

 Chances are, yes, we can.
-If you’ve designed a part that you want printed give us a call at 818-994-3049 and ask for Matt or Chris P.
+If you’ve designed a part that you want printed, give us a call at 818-994-3049 and ask for Chris.

 How much does 3D printing cost?

 The closest estimate we can give is $10 per cubic inch for the part itself—A 1″ x 1″ x 1″ cube would be approximately $10).
 We also charge $75 per hour for our designer’s time spent rendering or modifying your design.